Sitetheory/Sitetheory-Docs/Tutorials/How-To-Create-Content-Type-Entities.rst

 Create Entity Class
 -------------------

-An Entity class should be created for each Entity Content Type, whether or not you need unique fields for this Content Type (beyond what is included in the :doc:`ViewVersion </1.0/Overview/Pages>` already).
-The reason for this is so that all Content Types follow the same predictable structure, i.e. we always know that there will be an entity at ``$View->getViewVersion()->getContent()``.
+An Entity class should be created for each Entity Content Type, whether or not you need unique fields for this Content Type (beyond what is included in the :doc:`ContentVersion </1.0/Overview/Pages>` already).
+The reason for this is so that all Content Types follow the same predictable structure, i.e. we always know that there will be an entity at ``$content->getContentVersion()->getContent()``.
 Most entities will need custom content fields, but either way we include it for consistency in case we need to add a custom field in the future and don’t want to have to create new records for every existing record.

 Register API Accessibility
 --------------------------

 The Entity class should register the entity properties (fields) that are readable, writable, and searchable by using Sitetheory\Api annotation.
 This registration happens in the entity field declaration.
-See the :namespace:`SitetheoryCoreBundle:View\ViewVersion` as an example.
+See the :namespace:`SitetheoryCoreBundle:Content\ContentVersion` as an example.
 See `Sitetheory\CoreBundle\Annotations\Api.php` for details.

 * **Readable**
     All fields are readable by default.
 Set to false if you don't want them displaying.
 Set level="x" if you don't want